-The evidence review prioritized RCTs as the primary source of evidence.
-For a select number of clinical questions in this guideline, the ERT undertook a comprehensive evidence review beyond RCTs.

-However, these reviews were not exhaustive, as specialty or regional databases were not searched, and hand-searching of journals was not performed for these reviews.
-Thus, the observational studies relied upon for some clinical questions, and in the formulation of some recommendations, were not selected on the basis of a systematic search strategy.
-Two patients were members of the Work Group and provided an invaluable perspective and lived experience for the development of these guidelines.
+The evidence review for the guideline update prioritized RCTs as the primary source of evidence, and study types beyond RCTs have not been considered for the update.
+However, considering the short timeframe between the previous guideline version (2020)155 and the guideline update (2022), there is unlikely to be practice-changing evidence beyond RCTs.
+The search strategy for the guideline update has relied on a well-maintained, expertly controlled database of RCTs in kidney disease.
+However, the search strategies were not exhaustive, as specialty and regional databases were not searched, and hand-searching of journals was not performed for the included reviews.
+Two people living with diabetes and CKD were members of the Work Group and provided invaluable perspectives and lived experiences for the development of these guidelines.
 However, in the development of these guidelines, no scoping exercise with patients, searches of the qualitative literature, or formal qualitative evidence synthesis examining patient experiences and priorities were undertaken.
 As noted, although resource implications were considered in the formulation of recommendations, no economic evaluations were undertaken.